 If tuition is not paid by the applicable tuition due date, or financial aid is not awarded and accepted by the due date, you will be automatically enrolled in the Tuition Installment Plan and charged a non-refundable enrollment fee of \$100 for resident students and \$200 for non-resident students.
 For students with accepted financial aid sufficient to cover tuition charges, financial aid will automatically pay tuition charges and no action is necessary.
-For students with accepted financial aid insufficient to cover tuition charges, the payment deadline is extended to Wednesday, September 11, 2013, after which students with unpaid tuition charges in excess of pending aid will be automatically enrolled in the Tuition Installment Plan and charged the non-refundable fee.
+For students with accepted financial aid insufficient to cover tuition charges, payment in full is required by the due date to avoid automatic enrollment in the tuition installment plan.
+Refer to https://students.asu.edu/tuitiondeadlines for your specific tuition payment due date.